 With musical notation we write down musical sounds and silences.
-Learn about the different parts that make up notation of music here.
+Here you'll learn about the different parts that make up the Notation of Music.

 However "magic", this tool we now have to actually put sound on paper- is totally worthless unless someone else can understand it.